When I was diagnosed with cancer, my children were ages seven and nine: old enough to know something major had struck our household.

 After this, a few other questions were asked.
 For example: Will we tell their teachers for them?
 Yes.
 Do they have to tell their friends?
 Only if they want to.

 Cancer is a process.
 Each progressive step of treatment prepares you for the next.
 Unless you choose to shave your head, it’s not like you have waist-length hair one day, and are bald the next.
 It all takes a bit of time.
-I tried cold capping, when it was clear it wasn’t going to work with my ACT chemo regimen, I just cut my hair short and started wearing scarves and turbans.
+I tried cold capping, and when it was clear it wasn’t going to work with my ACT chemo regimen, I just cut my hair short and started wearing scarves and turbans.
 This seemed to help my kids, “easing” them into it.

-Overall, my nine-year-old son was pretty quiet through the process.
-He hugged me often, asked me if I was feeling okay, but generally went about his day-to-day the same as he had before.
+Overall, my nine-year-old son was pretty quiet throughout the process.
+He hugged me often, and asked me if I was feeling okay, but generally went about his day-to-day the same as he had before.
 He chose not to tell any of his friends that I was sick, though a few knew through their parents.

 My seven-year-old daughter acted out a bit more, crying more often than usual and having moments of pure, unadulterated anger like I’d never seen.
 She’d scream and say pretty horrific things, especially when she was tired.
 One thing I found that helped her early on was taking her with me to buy my wig.
 While we were at the wig store, I asked her opinion as I tried on different pieces, and I also let her choose something for herself from a rainbow of clip-in hair extensions.
 She got herself a pastel pink and baby blue streak that clearly made her feel quite cool.
 I won’t say this made the experience “fun,” but it definitely took the edge off.